-This document is a reference manual for ACSL.
-ACSL is an acronym for "ANSI/ISO C Specification Language".
-This is a Behavioral Interface Specification Language (BISL) implemented in the Frama-C framework.
-It aims at specifying behavioral properties of C source code.
-The main inspiration for this language comes from the specification language of the Caduceus tool [9, 10] for deductive verification of behavioral properties of C programs.
-The specification language of Caduceus is itself inspired from the Java Modeling Language (JML [18]) which aims at similar goals for Java source code: indeed it aims both at runtime assertion checking and static verification using the ESC/Java2 tool [14], where we aim at static verification and deductive verification (see Appendix A.2 for a detailed comparison between ACSL and JML).
+The main inspiration for this language comes from the specification language of the CADUCEUS tool [11, 12] for deductive verification of behavioral properties of C programs.
+The specification language of Caduceus is itself inspired from the Java Modeling Language (JML [20]) which aims at similar goals for Java source code: indeed it aims both at runtime assertion checking and static verification using the OPENJML tool [6, 7], where we aim at static verification and deductive verification (see Appendix A.2 for a detailed comparison between ACSL and JML).

-Going back further in history, JML design was guided by the general design-by-contract principle proposed by Bertrand Meyer, who took his own inspiration from the concepts of preconditions and postconditions on a routine, going back at least to Dijkstra, Floyd and Hoare in the late 60's and early 70's, and originally implemented in the EIFFEL language.
+Going back further in history, the JML design was guided by the general design-by-contract principle proposed by Bertrand Meyer, originally implemented in the EIFFEL language; he took his inspiration from the concepts of preconditions and postconditions on a routine, going back at least to Dijkstra, Floyd and Hoare in the late 60's and early 70's.